see ALICE SUTTON

 ELEANOR RADCLIFFE (d.
 July 27, 1518)

 Eleanor Radcliffe was the daughter of Geoffrey Radcliffe of Farmesdon (d.1505) and Anne Wyndham.
-By 1512, she married Sir Thomas Lovell of Elsinge Manor in Enfield, Middlesex (1453-May 25, 1524) as his second wife.
+She may have been one of Elizabeth of York’s attendants before her marriage.
+There was also a “Mrs. Ratcliff” in the household of Margaret Beaufort, Countess of Richmond, in 1509.
+Between 1509 and 1512, she married Sir Thomas Lovell of Elsinge Manor in Enfield, Middlesex (1453-May 25, 1524) as his second wife.
 They had no children.
-The Lady Lovell at court during the reign of Henry VII was Lovell’s first wife, Isabel Ros (1451-1508/9), but Eleanor Radcliffe may have been one of Elizabeth of York’s attendants before her marriage.
-There was also a “Mrs. Ratcliff” in the household of Margaret Beaufort, Countess of Richmond, in 1509.
-The Lady Lovell in Catherine of Aragon’s household was Eleanor.
+As Lady Lovell, she was part of Catherine of Aragon’s household.
 Henry VIII visited Elsinge more often than any other courtier’s house during the first part of his reign.
 A special suite of six rooms was kept for his use.
 Queen Margaret of Scotland stayed there in early May 1516, on her way to visit her brother at the English court.
-Foreign dignitaries and, in August 1520, French hostages, were also housed there.
+Foreign dignitaries and (in August 1520) French hostages, were also housed there.

 ELIZABETH RADCLIFFE (May 31, 1594-December 6, 1618)

-Elizabeth Radcliffe was the daughter of Robert Radcliffe, 5th earl of Sussex (June 12, 1569-September 22, 1629) and Bridget Morrison (March 1575-December 1623).
+Elizabeth Radcliffe was the daughter of Robert Radcliffe, 5th earl of Sussex (June 12, 1569-September 22, 1629) and Bridget Morison (March 1575-December 1623).
 Her parents separated in 1601and Elizabeth probably went with her mother to live with her maternal grandmother at Cassiobury, Hertfordshire.
 Elizabeth was married in February 1608/9 to John Ramsay, viscount Haddington (c.1580-1626), one of the king’s favorites.
 Their nuptials were celebrated at court by a masque in the Banqueting House at Whitehall.
 “The Hue and Cry after Cupid” was written for the occasion by Ben Jonson with sets and costumes designed by Inigo Jones.
-Elizabeth bore her husband three children, James (c.1609-February 26, 1618), Bridget (b. c.
+Their children were James (c.1609-February 26, 1618), Bridget (b. c.
 March1614/15), and Charles (1618-1621).
 She was buried in Boreham, Essex.

 see ELIZABETH HOWARD; ELIZABETH PETRE; ELIZABETH STAFFORD